vardhan341/api-docs/rest-api/crm/crmboardcolumn.md

-> 🔒 Requires user role `subscribergroup-delete`
+> 🔒 Requires user role `crmboardcolumn-delete`

 ## Commands

-Commands allow to perform actions against one or more subscribergroup records.
+Commands allow to perform actions against one or more crmboardcolumn records.
 Some commands accept only one record while others can run an action for a number of records at the same time.
 Each command has metadata with information about how it can be used and the amount of records, if any, it needs to run.

 > ```javascript
 > {